By Holly Reisem Hanna

 Let me tell you a little story to illustrate my point.

-You could argue that the smaller list had a more targeted audience, but as I follow both sites on social media, receive both of their newsletters, and frequent each of their sites, I can tell you that that main difference is how they interact with their audience.
+You could argue that the smaller list had a more targeted audience, but as I follow both sites on social media, receive both of their newsletters, and frequent each of their sites, I can tell you that that main difference is how they interact with their readers.
 The smaller publisher is much more personal and interactive with her audience.
 And from these clearly visible interactions, the smaller publisher has built up a trust and a more intimate relationship with her audience, that the other has not achieved.

 So how do you go about relationship marketing so that you can find more clients and make more money?